buildingSMARTalliance/BIMStorm/_pages/01_abouit.md

 ---

-About content goes here.

-* A list item
-* Another list item

-BIM Roadmap to be developed as a team through [Github](https://github.com/thomas-dalbert/BIM)
+## About BIMStorm Github

+A place where documentation, code, samples, instructions and templates will be collected.
+[Github](https://github.com/thomas-dalbert/BIM)